chenshixiang/Decentralized_Riemannian_gradient_descent_on_Stiefel_manifold/README.md

 pickle

 # Files:
-misc: the source codes for DRGTA and DRSGD
+algs: the source codes for DRGTA and DRSGD
 demo_DRGTA.py and demo_DRSGD.py:  examples showing how to use these two algorithms for solving the decentralized PCA problem

 # Usage